 NOTE: You want to retrieve your missing traffic citation information as soon as possible, in order to prevent missing your deadline to respond; however, it can take officers a few days to report traffic tickets to the courts.
 So, just because a certain court doesn't have your Idaho traffic ticket on file at the time you call, it doesn't necessarily mean your ticket is being handled by another court.
 Just to be safe, wait a day or two and contact the traffic court again.

 You can plead to your ID traffic ticket in one of two ways:

 - Not guilty.

-Pleading guilty means admitting you committed the violation or offense.
-You’ll pay the traffic ticket fine, court costs, and any other related fees, and incur any applicable penalties (such as point accumulation and increased auto insurance rates).
+Pleading "guilty" means admitting you committed the traffic violation or offense.
+You'll pay the Idaho traffic ticket fine, court costs, and any other related fees, and incur any applicable penalties (such as point accumulation and increased auto insurance rates).

-Pleading not guilty means you contest the charges; you do not admit to committing the violation or offense and will fight the ticket in court.
-You’ll gather testimonies, witnesses, and evidence (perhaps with the assistance of a traffic ticket lawyer) and make your case before a magistrate or district court judge.
+Pleading "not guilty" means you contest the charges; you do not admit to committing the violation or offense and will fight the traffic ticket in court.
+You'll gather testimonies, witnesses, and evidence (perhaps with the assistance of a traffic ticket lawyer) and make your case before a magistrate or district court judge.